Clifton Suspension Bridge: Plans

-The first full meeting of the Trustees was held on 22 June 1830 in the Merchants Hall in Bristol.
+The first full meeting of the trustees was held on 22 June 1830 in the Merchants Hall in Bristol.
 Alderman Thomas Daniel was in the chair.
 86 people had committed £17,350, an average of just over £200 each.

 These funds raised during the first few months of 1830 were not sufficient for the construction.
 Despite this Brunel produced a new proposal costing £10,000 less than Telford's design and gained support for it in the local press.
 James Meadows Rendel, William Armstrong and William Hill also submitted new, cheaper proposals, complaining that the committee had not set a budget.
 In 1831 a second competition was held, with new judges including Davies Gilbert and John Seaward examining the engineering qualities of the proposals.
 Thirteen designs were submitted; Telford's was the only one in which the chains achieved the weight per square inch required by the judges but it was rejected as being too expensive.
 The winner was declared to be a design by Smith and Hawkes of the Eagle Foundry in Birmingham.
 Brunel had a personal meeting with Gilbert and persuaded him to change the decision.
 The committee then declared Brunel the winner and he was awarded a contract as project engineer.
 The winning design was for a suspension bridge with fashionably Egyptian-influenced towers.
-In 2010, newly discovered letters and documents revealed that, in producing his design, Brunel hadn't taken advice from his father, Sir Marc Isambard Brunel, who had offered to help.
+In 2010, newly discovered letters and documents revealed that, in producing his design, Brunel had not taken advice from his father, Sir Marc Isambard Brunel, who had offered to help.
 The elder Brunel had recommended including a central support for the bridge, as he did not believe a single-span bridge of such length could be constructed.
 His son chose to ignore his advice.